A7med7x7/INEGI-UN-GGIM/Doc.md

 ### Overview
 the solution consists of 3 notebook outputting 3 prediticyions using different models (params)  the process of training, evaluating, and combining predictions from 3 machine learning models: CatBoost and Logistic Regression are used. the solution
-## part1.
-Ipynb this notebook consist of the following
+## part1.ipynb this notebook consist of the following
 - reading the Data
 - apply isolation forest to mark anamolies
 - modeled using catboost class weight parameter is set to balance the minority classes
 -
-## part2.
-Ipynb solution consist of
+## part2.ipynb solution consist of
 - simple imputer
 - applying PCA
 - standard scaler (No need to)
 - OneHot Encoding
 - class weight is set using catboost

-## part3.
-Ipynb consist of 0
+## 'part3.ipynb' consist of 0
 -fill in missign values with bfill method
 - engineered features and dropping features
 - applied isolation forest